At a glance

 Symptoms: Vomiting, drooling, agitation, hyperactivity, rapid breathing, tremors, and seizures.

 Treatment: Gastric decontamination, activated charcoal, anto-seizure medications and supportive care.

 No, pet guardians should not give chocolate to cats.
-The roasted beans of the cacao plant, which chocolate is derived from, contains naturally occurring methylxanthines which are a group of alkaloids (a plant compound which has a central nervous system effect on animals and humans).
-Chocolate contains both theobromine and caffeine which serve the seeds well, their toxic properties protect the seeds from being consumed by insects.
+Chocolate derives from the roasted beans of the cacao plant, which contains naturally occurring methylxanthines, a group of alkaloids (a plant compound which has a central nervous system effect on animals and humans).
+Chocolate contains both theobromine and caffeine which serve the seeds well; their toxic properties protect the seeds from being consumed by insects.

-Dogs are generally more susceptible to chocolate poisoning than cats, no doubt because they are more likely to consume large quantities of chocolate, whereas cats are generally more selective eaters as well as being unable to taste sweetness so chocolate doesn’t hold the same appeal as it does with dogs and humans.
+Dogs are generally more susceptible to chocolate poisoning than cats, no doubt because they are more likely to consume large quantities of chocolate, whereas cats are usually more selective eaters as well as being unable to taste sweetness, so chocolate doesn’t hold the same appeal as it does with dogs and humans.